300 Harrow Road

 That success was made possible because of the strength of the relationship our teams have built up with Gern8, for who we are proud to have completed the high-profile and transformative £41m town centre regeneration, Rochdale Riverside, in April 2020.

 Anthony Dillon, managing director of Willmott Dixon in the North, said:

 “I’m hugely proud of how our dedicated team acted so decisively, alongside our partners at Genr8, to protect local jobs and businesses in finalising the programme of this flagship project for the city.
-It will be a hugely-important catalyst to encourage new inward investment.”
+It is a hugely-important catalyst to encourage new inward investment.”

 Richard Ingham, partner at Genr8, added:

-“We have been incredibly impressed by how professionally and efficiently Willmott Dixon has progressed works at Smithfield.
-Our existing strong relationship with the team, and the company’s high standard of work on Rochdale Riverside, meant that they felt like the natural choice to bring this phase of the project to completion.
-We feel confident that we have the right partner on board to bring our ambitious vision for Smithfield to life, which will help to continue the hugely successful regeneration of Stoke-on-Trent’s city centre and galvanise the local economy.”
+“We were incredibly impressed by how professionally and efficiently Willmott Dixon progressed works at Smithfield.
+Our existing strong relationship with the team, and the company’s high standard of work on Rochdale Riverside, meant they weere the natural choice to bring this phase of the project to completion.
+We had the right partner on board to bring our ambitious vision for Smithfield to life, which will help to continue the hugely successful regeneration of Stoke-on-Trent’s city centre and galvanise the local economy.”